 Additionally, educational institutions can assist students in benefiting from industry knowledge.
 Private sector individuals can accomplish this by offering engagement directly to students.
 They can hence provide insight into what the professional arena is like, and offer valuable advice regarding skills, career choices and opportunities.

 Internships and apprenticeships

 When deciding which sector to enter and gaining work experience, both internships and apprenticeships offer invaluable opportunity.

 Internships allow students or potential students to learn the ins and outs of the employment type they may wish to pursue through further study.
-If the individuals are already skilled or partly skilled, they also offer tangible benefit to the company they’re interning at – interns can be attached to a results-based project and tasked with particular contributions or achievements.
+If the individuals already possess skills, they also offer tangible benefit to the company they’re interning at.
+For example, you could assign interns to a results-based project and task them with particular contributions or achievements.

 Apprenticeships greatly enhance the learning process by focusing or developing particular work-related abilities.
-These are relatively straightforward to offer if done in conjunction with an educational institution, and offer students added incentive to perform as they can be made to count as course credit.
+These are relatively straightforward offerings if done in conjunction with an educational institution.
+They provide students added incentive to perform as they can count as course credit.
 The key element is to mutually design the apprenticeship to ensure students receive the most relevant value.

 While uncommon, it is not unheard of for professionals in the business sector to directly offer knowledge transfer through teaching and lecturing.
-This is a large time investment, and needs to be approached with caution due to the time commitments.
-A successful skills transfer program needs continuity above all else, and those concerned should fully address all concerns prior to commencement.
-Once in place, the topics covered can easily be adjusted to stay abreast of the latest industry developments, thus giving students maximum exposure.
+This is a large time investment, and one should approach it with caution due to the time commitments.
+A successful skills transfer program needs continuity above all else.
+Those concerned should fully address all concerns prior to commencement.
+Once in place, you can adjust the topics covered to stay abreast of the latest developments, giving students maximum exposure.
 Finally, companies who partake in such programs are also in a unique position to directly address educational requirements related to knowledge and skills, allowing for better-equipped candidates to enter the workplace in future.